ibrahimpandor/aws-secure-static-site/README.md

 ### The Problem
 Most developers host websites on platforms like Wix, WordPress, or Netlify where someone else manages the infrastructure.
 These platforms hide everything — security, scaling, cost, and architecture decisions are all made for you.
 You have no control and no understanding of what's happening underneath.

 In the real world, companies don't use Wix.
 They host applications on cloud infrastructure that engineers design, build, and secure themselves.
-The #1 cause of cloud data breaches is misconfiguration — developers spinning up cloud resources without understanding security.
-In 2019, a single misconfigured S3 bucket exposed 106 million Capital One customer records.
+The main cause of cloud data breaches is misconfiguration — developers spinning up cloud resources without understanding security. a great contemparary example was In 2019, a single misconfigured S3 bucket exposed 106 million Capital One customer records.

 ### How This Project Solves It
 This project demonstrates how to host a website on AWS the right way — with security built in from the ground up, not added as an afterthought.